reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

 You no longer need the `xIsNext` state declaration or the calls to `setXIsNext`.
-Now, there's no chance for `xIsNext` to get out of sync with `currentMove`, even if you make a mistake while coding the components.
+Now, there's no chance for `xIsNext` to get out of sync with `currentMove`, even if you make a mistake while coding the Components.

 ### Wrapping up {/*wrapping-up*/}